 Attention Federal Subsistence Hunters:

-Paxson Lake, up to ordinary high water, including its frozen surface, is under State jurisdiction and therefore is CLOSED to federal subsistence.
-Federal subsistence hunters may not take a caribou that is standing on the frozen surface of Paxson Lake.
+Paxson Lake, up to ordinary high water, including its frozen surface during winter months, is under State jurisdiction and therefore is CLOSED to federal subsistence.
+Federal subsistence hunters may not take caribou that are standing on the frozen surface of Paxson Lake.
 See Map>>